jvandenaardweg/coinaly/README.md

 ### Installation
 1. Download this Git repo
 2. Install all the dependencies: `yarn install`.
 See `package.json` engines for the required Node, NPM and Yarn versions.
+3. Add a `.env` file in the project root containing your own encode secret `ENCODE_SECRET=your_super_secret_string`
-3. Run: `npm run dev`
+4. Run: `npm run dev`
-4. Fill in your API key and secret on the homepage
+5. Fill in your API key and secret on the homepage

 After started successfully, the website is in development mode and available at http://localhost:8080.

-The API is available at http://localhost:5000.
+The API is available at http://localhost:5000

+The Websocket is available at http://localhost:6000

 ### Run development mode
 ``` bash